 - Treatment: Surgical excision, electrodesiccation and curettage, podophyllin resin, methotrexate intralesional injections or radiotherapy

 A keratoacanthoma is a skin tumor caused by overexposure to the sun in older adults.
+The differential diagnosis is squamous cell carcinoma and is always treated the same way by a doctor.
 The tumor grows quickly, but unlike cancer, it usually does not spread to other parts of the body by way of the blood or lymphatic vessels or membranous surfaces.

 Trauma, ultraviolet light, chemical carcinogens, human papillomavirus (HPV), genetic factors, and immunocompromised status may trigger keratoacanthoma.